mobarakol/PitVQA/README.md

 4. Preprocess the frames using the 'preprocess_images.py' file.

 Note: we ignored some frames (e.g. blurred frames) when we generated QA files.
 For example, if you don't find the QA file '00001.txt' in the folder video_01, then the frame '00001.png' was ignored (not used) in the surgical VQA task.
+Our dataloader is designed such way to ignore blurred frames.

 ## Training Command:
 For EndoVis18-VQA dataset: